Nasir al-Mulk Mosque and its Bazaar, ancient Persepolis, orange trees and kalam polo

 A few years ago I went to Shiraz with my mother and my grandmother.
 At that time my grandmother's condition was dire and going to Shiraz was one of her dreams.
 Looking back now that she is not among us anymore, I do not regret taking the risk of having her on an airplane despite her doctor's advice.
 I now know she is smiling at us from heaven enjoying the taste of Shirazi pomegranates.

 Shiraz is located in central Iran but more towards the south.
-Shiraz is known for its beautiful orange tree gardens, the capital of the Achaemenid Darius Empire (6th century BC) Persepolis and the two most famous poets Hafez (14th century) and Saadi (13th century).
+Shiraz is known for its beautiful orange tree gardens and of the ancient capital of the Achaemenid Darius Empire Persepolis (6th century BC - UNESCO heritage).

 Shirazi people are known to love chilling and picnicking.
 In comparison to Tehran, where I am from, Shiraz is one calm city with utterly relaxed residents.
 And where is it better to relax than a garden?
 Eram garden is a world heritage and one of the most beautiful gardens in Shiraz with lots of water fountains and old beautiful orange trees.